Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Related Work

 \section{Related Work}

-\textbf{Federated Learning.} Federated learning is a decentralized training paradigm composed of two procedures: local training and global aggregation.
-Therefore, most existing work focuses on either local training~\citep{mendieta_local_2022, li_model-contrastive_2021, li_federated_2020} or global aggregation~\citep{wang_tackling_2020, yurochkin_bayesian_2019} to learn a better global model.
-Another line of work cuts into this problem by applying different initialization to help both procedures. \citep{chen_pre-training_2022} show that initializing the model with pre-trained weights can make the global aggregation of FedAvg more stable, even when pre-trained with synthetic data.
-Furthermore, \cite{nguyen_where_2022} present the effectiveness of pre-training with different local and global operations.
+\textbf{Federated Learning.} FL is a decentralized training paradigm composed of two procedures: local training and global aggregation.
+Therefore, most existing work focuses on either local training~\cite{mendieta_local_2022, li_model-contrastive_2021, li_federated_2020} or global aggregation~\cite{wang_tackling_2020, yurochkin_bayesian_2019} to learn a better global model.
+Another line of work cuts into this problem by applying different initializations to help both procedures. \cite{chen_pre-training_2022} shows that initializing the model with pre-trained weights can make the global aggregation of FedAvg more stable, even when pre-trained with synthetic data.
+Furthermore, \cite{nguyen_where_2022} presents the effectiveness of pre-training with different local and global operations.
 However, these works focus purely on the effect of initialization in a standard FedAvg framework and do not consider the communication constraints of the system.
-Our work pushes the envelope further by leveraging strong pre-trained models (even large, capable transformers) in federated learning while effectively handling the communication issue via parameter-efficient fine-tuning.
+Our work pushes the envelope further by leveraging strong pre-trained models (even large, capable transformers) in FL while effectively handling the communication issue via parameter-efficient fine-tuning.